kraktus/helpmate-tb/README.md

 ## Status

-Alpha, with the caveats it means.
+Alpha, with the caveats it entails.
 It it advised to use the latest commit on master that pass the CI.
 Currently only able to generate pawnless positions

 ## Usage